Double Dipping and Business Valuation in Divorce: Navigating Equitable Distribution and Spousal Support

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will help family law counsel navigate the complex issue of double dipping in business valuation.
-The panel will discuss the relationship between business valuation and double dipping, offer guidance on identifying and distinguishing between assets and income, review the differing judicial approaches to double dipping and asset distribution, and offer strategies for structuring settlements.
+This CLE webinar will prepare family law counsel to navigate the complex issue of double-dipping in business valuation.
+The panel will discuss the relationship between business valuation and double-dipping, offer guidance on identifying and distinguishing between assets and income, review the differing judicial approaches to double-dipping and asset distribution, and outline strategies for structuring settlements.

 - Standards of value

 - Valuation approaches

 - Alimony and equitable distribution